 In 2007, Chateau Pichon Comtesse de Lalande in Pauillac and the two properties in St. Estephe, Chateau de Pez and Haut Beausejour were purchased by the Roederer Champagne house from May Eliane de Lencquesaing.
 Since the purchase by the Rouzaud family, headed by Frederic Rouzaud, the wines of Chateau Bernadotte began showing a marked improvement in style and quality.

 In December 2012, Chateau Bernadotte was sold to the King Power Group.
 The King Power Group has massive business holdings in a myriad of different industries including; real estate, food, beverages, retail with the Agatha company and a host of other industries including a massive presence in the duty free area.

 Chateau Bernadotte, Vineyardss, Terroir, Grapes, Winemaking

-The 35 hectare Left Bank vineyard of Chateau Bernadotte has a terroir of gravel and sand with some clay in the soil.
-The vineyard is planted to 50% Cabernet Sauvignon, 44% Merlot, 4% Cabernet Franc and 2% Petit Verdot.
-On average, the vines are 25 years of age.
+The 35 hectare Left Bank vineyard of Chateau Bernadotte is planted to 50% Cabernet Sauvignon, 44% Merlot, 4% Cabernet Franc and 2% Petit Verdot.
+The terroir is gravel and sand with some clay in the soil.
+The vineyard On average, the vines are 25 years of age.
 The vines are planted to a density of 6,500 vines per hectare.